MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-logfile.md

 ### Modify an existing UNIX/Linux Log File template

+To modify a UNIX/Linux log file template, follow these steps:

 1. Open the Operations console with a user account that has Author credentials.
 2. Open the  **Authoring**  workspace.
 3. In the  **Authoring**  navigation pane, expand  **Management Pack Templates** , and then select  **UNIX/Linux Log File**.